aws-samples/aws-analytics-immersion-day/README.md

 \[[Top](#top)\]

-## <a name="amazon-lambda-function"></a>Ingest real-time data into ElasticSearch using AWS Lambda Functions
+## <a name="amazon-lambda-function"></a>Ingest real-time data into OpenSearch using AWS Lambda Functions

-You can index data into Amazon Elasticsearch Service in real time using a Lambda function.
+You can index data into Amazon OpenSearch Service in real time using a Lambda function.
 In this lab, you will create a Lambda function using the AWS Lambda console.

 ![aws-analytics-system-build-steps](./assets/aws-analytics-system-build-steps.svg)